micmejia/bible-dump/NKJV/Numbers/Num 27.md

 Now the Lord said to Moses: "Go up into this Mount Abarim, and see the land which I have given to the children of Israel.

 ###### 13
-And when you have seen it, you also shall [^c]be gathered to your people, as Aaron your brother was gathered.
+And when you have seen it, you also shall be gathered to your people, as Aaron your brother was gathered.

 ###### 14
 For in the Wilderness of Zin, during the strife of the congregation, you rebelled against My command to hallow Me at the waters before their eyes."
 (These _are_ the waters of Meribah, at Kadesh in the Wilderness of Zin.)